jfoster/discord-slowmode-bot/README.md

 ![](https://i.imgur.com/5ki1rDd.png)

-I then discovered it's possible to set slowmode to any integer between 0 and 120 seconds via the discord api, hence the creation of this simple bot.
+I then discovered it's possible to set slowmode to any integer between 0 to 21600 seconds via the discord api, hence the creation of this simple bot.

 ## How?